-MATER IIAL MEASURES AND ACTIONS TIMEFRAME RESPONSIBILE AUTHORITY ESS 3: RESOURCE EFFICIENCY AND POLLUTION PREVENTION AND MANAGEMEN IT [the relevance of ESS3 is established during the ESA process.
-ESS3 may require the adoption of specific measures to cover energy, water and raw materials use, management of air pollution, hazardous and nonhazardous wastes, chemicals and hazardous materials and pesticides.
+MATER RIAL MEASURES AND ACTIONS TIMEFRAME RESPONSIBILE AUTHORITY ESS 3: RESOURCE EFFICIENCY AND POLLUTION PREVENTION AND MANAGEMEN NT [the relevance of ESS3 is established during the ESA process.
+ESS3 may require the adoption of specific measures to cover energy, water and raw materials use, management of air pollution, hazardous and nonhazardous wastes, chemicals and hazard hazardous materials and pesticides.
 Depending on the project, these measures may be set out in an E&S document (e.g. ESMP) already mentioned in the section under ESS1 above or as a stand-alone document or a separate action.
 Indicate whether ESS3-related measures are covered under an existing document or as stand- alone actions.
 See examples below].
 3.1 E-WASTE MANAGEMENT PLAN: Prepare, adopt, and implement an E- [Indicate timing e.g. Developed three Waste Management Plan. months after Project effectiveness and thereafter implemented throughout Project implementation].
-3.2 RESOURCE EFFICIENCY AND POLLUTION PREVENTION AND [indicate timing e.g. Same timeframe than MANAGEMENT: Resource efficiency and pollution prevention and for the preparation and implementation of management measures will be covered under the ESMP to be prepared under action XX above. the ESMPs] ECC A. COMMUNITY HEALTH AND SAFETY [the relevance of ESS4 is established during the ESA process.
-As with ESSA ESSA m ay require the adention of specific res that may be set out in an E&S document (e.g. ESMP) already mentioned in e whether ESS4-related measures are covered under an existing document of 4.1 TRAFFIC AND ROAD SAFETY: Adopt and implement measures and actions [Indicate timing e.g. Same timeframe than to assess and manage traffic and road safety risks as required in the for the preparation and implementation of ESMPs to be developed under action XX above. the ESMPs].
-4.2 COMMUNITY HEALTH AND SAFETY: Prepare, adopt, and implement [Indicate timing e.g. Same timeframe than measures and actions to assess and manage specific risks and impacts to for the preparation and implementation of the community arising from Project activities [, including, inter alia,] the ESMPs]. [specify any areas of risks that may require emphasis, e.g. behavior of Project workers, risks of labor influx, response to emergency situations], and include these measures in the ESMPs to be prepared in accordance with the ESMF, in a manner acceptable to the Bank.
-4.3 GBV AND SEA RISKS: [For projects with a moderate, substantial, or high [Indicate timing e.g. Submit the GBV Action prevalence of GBV risk] Plan for the Bank's approval before the preparation of the procurement documents.
-1 Prepare, adopt, and implement a stand-alone Gender-Based Violence Once approved, the GBV Action Plan is Action Plan (GBV Action Plan), to assess and manage the risks of gender- implemented throughout Project 4.4 based violence (GBV) and sexual exploitation and abuse (SEA). implementation].
+3.2 RESOURCE EFFICIENCY AND POLLUTION PREVENTION AND [indicate timing e.g. Same timeframe than MANAGEMENT: Resource efficiency and pollution prevention and for the preparation and implementation of management measures will be covered under the ESMP to be prepared the ESMPs] under action XX above.
+COMMUNITY HEALTH AND SAFETY [the relevance of ESS4 is established res that may be set out in an E&S document (e.g. ESMP) already mentioned e whether ESS4-related measures are covered under an existing document · '].
+4.1 TRAFFIC AND ROAD SAFETY: Adopt and implement measures and actions [Indicate timing e.g. Same timeframe than to assess and manage traffic and road safety risks as required in the for the preparation and implementation of 4.2 ESMPs to be developed underaction XX above.
+COMMUNITY HEALTH AND SAFETY: Prepare, adopt, and implement the ESMPs].
+[Indicate timing e.g. Same timeframe than 4.2 measures and action to assess and manage specific risks and impacts to for the preparation and implementation of the community arising from Project activities [, including, inter alia,] the ESMPs]. the Esivipsj. [specify any areas of risks that may require emphasis, e.g. behavior of Project workers, risks of labor influx, response to emergency situations], and include these measures in the ESMPs to be prepared in accordance with the ESMF, in a manner acceptable to the Bank.
+4.3 GBV AND SEA RISKS: [For projects with a moderate, substantial, or high [Indicate timing e.g. Submit the GBV Action prevalence of GBV risk] Plan for the Bank's approval before the prevalence of obvirisky preparation of the procurement documents.
+Prepare, adopt, and implement a stand-alone Gender-Based Violence Once approved, the GBV Action Plan is Action Plan (GBV Action Plan), to assess and manage the risks of gender- implemented throughout Project based violence (GBV) and sexual exploitation and abuse (SEA). implementation].
 4.4 GBV AND SEA RISKS DURING PROJECT IMPLEMENTATION: [If necessary, specify additional funds available to implement measures to address GBV and SEA risks and impacts that may arise during Project implementation.]